 - fried or baked in slices (smoked tofu is an absolute favourite of mine done like this!);

-- coated with a batter or flour and baked to give crispy little nuggets like in this recipe;
+- coated with a dusting of flour and baked to give crispy little tofu nuggets like in this recipe;

 - used instead of meat in cosy pies like this creamy tofu pot pie recipe.